axieinfinity/bridge-v2/README.md

 ```

 #### 8. fromHeight (number)
-Initially, bridge uses this property to load data from this block.
-After that, bridge will store latest processed block into `processed_block` table and use value from this table to continue.
+Initially, the bridge uses this property to load data from this block.
+After that, the bridge will store the latest processed block in `processed_block` table and use the value from this table to continue.

 #### 9. processWithinBlocks (number)
-This property guarantees that bridge does not process too far.
+This property guarantees that the bridge does not process too far.
 Specifically, when `latestBlock - processWithinBlocks > fromHeight`, bridge `latestBlock - processWithinBlocks` instead of `fromHeight` to process.

 #### 10. contracts (object)
-Stores a map (pair) of name and contract address, which can be used during processing tasks or jobs of a listener.
-For example, in `Ronin` listener, 2 contracts which are ronin gateway contract (at `Gateway`) and eth gateway contract (at `EthGateway`) are used:
+Stores a map (pair) of names and contact addresses, which can be used during processing tasks or jobs of a listener.
+For example, in `Ronin` listener, 2 contracts which are the Ronin Gateway contract (at `Gateway`) and the Ethereum Gateway contract (at `EthGateway`) are used:
 ```json
 {
   "Gateway": "0x03d1F13c7391F6B5A651143a31034cf728A93694",